Ragnarok-Roleplay/Development-Team-Policy/README.md

 ## Development Rewards

-We at Notorious Roleplay would like to thank all our developers for helping make our server great!
+**We at Notorious Roleplay would like to thank all our developers for helping make our server great!**

-- Development Car
+> [Development Car]
-    - We will be giving all developers that have been in the development team for over 3 months and that has activity with Github commits over that 3 month period.
+>    - We will be giving all developers that have been in the development team for over 3 months and that has activity with Github commits over that 3 month period.

-- Development Giveaways
+> [Development Giveaways]
-    - There will be a giveaway for only developers every 1st of the moth with a additional giveaway in the middle of that month.
+>    - There will be a giveaway for only developers every 1st of the moth with a additional giveaway in the middle of that month.
 This giveaway will be anything from a really nice item in city to a super

 <p align="right">(<a href="#meet-the-team">back to top</a>)</p>

 ## Required Programs

-There are a few software programs that are required to work with the resources that we have.
+**There are a few software programs that are required to work with the resources that we have.**
 - [OpenIV](https://openiv.com/)
 - [Visual Studio Code](https://code.visualstudio.com/download)